-If you want to apply to Alabama State University, the regular decision application deadline is July 31 and the fee for the application is $25.
+If you are considering submitting an application to Alabama State University, the regular decision application deadline is July 31 and the fee for the application is $25.

-Students who apply for Fall should hear back from Alabama State University by August 15.
+Students who apply to Alabama State University for the fall semester should anticipate a decision by August 15.

 |Admitted Students in Top 10% of Graduating Class||8%|

 |Admissions Test Policy||Not optional and are considered|

 |Applicants Who Submit ACTs||35%|